 A revocable trust account that becomes an irrevocable trust account due to the death of the trust owner may continue to be insured under the rules for revocable trusts.
-Therefore, in such cases, the rules in the revocable trust section, not this section, may be used to determine coverage.
+Therefore, in such cases, the rules in the revocable trust section may be used to determine coverage.